Things To Do at Machu Picchu

 If you want to experience the greatness of the famous Inca citadel, you have to choose one of the four types of entrance tickets* that are available:

-• Machu Picchu Ruins only: Tour the ruins for a maximum of 4 hours
+• Machu Picchu Ruins only: Tour the ruins for a maximum of 2 hours and 30 minutes

-• Machu Picchu Ruins + Huchuy Picchu Mountain: Hike the Huchuy Picchu Trail and tour the ruins in a maximum of 4 hours at the site.
+• Machu Picchu Ruins + Huchuy Picchu Mountain: Hike the Huchuy Picchu Trail and tour the ruins in a maximum of 3 hours and 30 minutes at the site.

 Don’t know what ticket to choose?
 In this post, we cover detailed information to help you decide which ticket is the best.
 Just bear in mind that the kind of experience you will have depends on the type of ticket you purchase.

 *Recently, there have been occasional, temporary closures of some of the routes.
-We advise you to check the official website and our updates for the latest information.
+We advise you to check the official website or contact us for the latest information.

 Main photo Machu Picchu 1 Day